 Contracts and transaction slips are signed on an electronic signature pad by both the customer and the branch officer.
 The document is created and stored only in electronic format, while customers can access their signed documents via the internet.
 With the introduction of electronic signature pads, more and more products are converted to be based on digitalised contracts.
-As at the date of this Base Prospectus, the products and services that are available on signature pads include cash transactions, internet bank contracts, client data modification declarations, cash loans, current account opening and a large number of investment products.
+At the end of a multi-annual process, the Issuer has renewed its branch and customer service front-end system.

-Cash-in ATMs are available in 257 locations across Hungary.
-With the use of this service, customers can deposit cash into their HUF accounts held with the Issuer through ATMs.
+With the use of cash-in ATMs, customers can deposit cash into their HUF accounts held with the Issuer through ATMs.
 The amount deposited through these ATMs is instantly available in the customers' accounts.
-Customers have free access to these accounts for bank card purchases or cash withdrawals, and can make transfers and/or term deposits.
+Customers have free access to these accounts for bank card purchases or cash withdrawals and can make transfers and/or term deposits.